1414213/scwin2/README.md

 "HasOverlap": true,
 "Deadzone": 0.2,
 "InnerRadius": 0.35,
-"OuterRadius": 0.1
+"OuterRadius": 0.0
 ```
-Allows the thumbstick to be used like a directional pad.&ensp;*East*, *North*, *West*, and *South* bind a Button type to each direction.&ensp;*Inner* is a Button type pressed when input is a certain distance from the center; distance is specified by *InnerRadius* as a proportion of the radius of the thumbstick's range.&ensp;*Outer* is a Button type pressed when input is a certain distance from the edge of the thumbstick's range; distance is specified by *OuterRadius* as a proportion of the radius of the range.&ensp;*HasOverlap* specifies whether there is overlap in the transition between buttons.&ensp;*Deadzone* specifies a distance from the center within which to stop creating input as a proportion of the radius of the thumbstick's range.
+Allows the thumbstick to be used like a directional pad.&ensp;*East*, *North*, *West*, and *South* bind a Button type to their respective direction.&ensp;*Inner* is a Button type pressed when input is within a certain distance from the center; distance is specified by *InnerRadius* as a proportion of the radius of the thumbstick's range measuring from the center.&ensp;*Outer* is a Button type pressed when input is a certain distance from the edge of the thumbstick's range; distance is specified by *OuterRadius* as a proportion of the radius of the thumbstick's range measured from its edge.&ensp;*HasOverlap* specifies whether there is overlap in the transition between buttons.&ensp;*Deadzone* specifies a distance from the center within which to stop creating input, measured as a proportion of the radius of the thumbstick's range from its center.

 ### StickRadial
 ```